 Article 11 – Members may be excluded only if the reason for their exclusion is found to be very serious by 2/3 (two thirds) of the Members attending a General Meeting especially called for this end; Members have the right to confront the decision and are granted full right to defense.

-Article 12 – The Management Board is responsible for managing AMEC; the Management Board shall be composed of the Association’s officers under the terms of the tax legislation.
+Article 12 – The Executive Board is responsible for managing AMEC; the Executive Board shall be composed of the Association’s officers under the terms of the tax legislation.

-Sole paragraph: The Management Board’s members shall work in accordance with the standards set forth herein and the guidance given by the Board of Directors.
+Sole paragraph: The Executive Board’s members shall work in accordance with the standards set forth herein and the guidance given by the Board of Directors.

 Board of Directors